Database-Augmented Query Representation for Information Retrieval: Related Work

-A natural way to store a collection of data is to use a relational database, that is designed to effectively manage, retrieve, and manipulate (up-to-date) data for various applications~\cite{MIMIC-III,relbench}.
-Recently, to utilize the data in the database for question answering, the task of retrieving the tabular structures and the information in them has increasingly gained much attention.
-To be specific, some studies have developed the approach to retrieve the tables themselves (relevant to the given query) from a large table corpus~\cite{DBLP:conf/naacl/HerzigMKE21, wang-etal-2022-table}.
-In addition, some other work extends this approach, extracting or generating the answer for the query from the retrieved tables~\cite{ctrl, trag, DBLP:conf/acl/LinBBGI23a}.
-However, since some real-world questions require multiple tables, more recent studies have made further progress, thus proposing to incorporate multiple tables during retrieval~\cite{Open-WikiTable, multi_table_retrieval} or reading the tables~\cite{multitableqa}.
+\paragraph{Retrieval with Database} A natural way to store a collection of data is to use a relational database, that is designed to effectively manage, retrieve, and manipulate data for various applications~\cite{MIMIC-III,relbench}.
+To utilize the data in the database, the task of retrieving the tabular structures and the information in them has received much attention.
+Specifically, some studies have developed the approach to retrieve tables themselves (relevant to the given query) from a large table corpus~\cite{DBLP:conf/naacl/HerzigMKE21, wang-etal-2022-table}.
+Some other work extends this approach, extracting or generating the answer for the query from the retrieved tables~\cite{ctrl, trag, DBLP:conf/acl/LinBBGI23a}.
+However, since some real-world questions require multiple tables, recent studies have made further progress, proposing to incorporate multiple tables during retrieval~\cite{Open-WikiTable, multi_table_retrieval} or reading the tables~\cite{multitableqa}.
 However, unlike all the aforementioned work that has focused on retrieving the tables themselves and finding relevant cells within them, our work is completely different, which aims to effectively handle the query for document retrieval by using the query-related information spread across multiple tables, to augment the representation of the query.